derek-pollard/jekyll-dandl/pets/cats/zenith.md

 <img src="/images/pets/cats/zenith/post_sc0001.jpg" alt="Zenith" title="Zenith" width="780" class="aligncenter size-full" />

+It was all by chance that Zenith came to live with me.
+I went with a friend to a small party and didn't really know anyone else there.
+As soon as I arrived I discovered that the host owned a young cat that had recently had kittens.
+The kittens were happy and friendly, keen to see what was going on.
+Having sat in an armchair near the cat bed I was captivated by them.
+Then something wonderful happened; all of the kittens climbed up on me, piled up and went to sleep.
+Mum cat didn't seem to mind, maybe she was glad of the break.
+I can't really remember much else about the party.

+We stayed the night and next morning before leaving I got talking to the owner about the kittens and she was keen to start rehoming them.
+They were old enough to leave their mother but she hadn't found enough people to take them.
+By that point I was absolutely thrilled to have one.
+We agreed that I would come back the following weekend to collect one of them.

+So I got the house ready, bought cat supplies and the next weekend I went to collect Zenith.
+Driving home I still couldn't believe she was coming home to stay with me.

 <img src="/images/pets/cats/zenith/post_sc0003.jpg" alt="Zenith" title="Zenith" width="780" class="aligncenter size-full" />

 <img src="/images/pets/cats/zenith/post_sc0004.jpg" alt="Zenith" title="Zenith" width="780" class="aligncenter size-full" />